bbredesen/mjson2go/README.md

 ## Command Line Flags

 ### `-fix`
-Corrects three common JSON syntax errors that Compass (and Javascript) may allow, but which will cause unexpected JSON parsing behavior with this tool. `-fix` also formats and indents the resulting source with two spaces, and overwrites the original source file.
+Corrects three common JSON syntax errors that Compass (and Javascript) may allow, but which will cause unexpected JSON parsing behavior with this tool.

 * Corrects un-quoted object keys, i.e., changes `$match` to `"$match"`
 * Change single-quote strings to double quotes
 * Remove trailing commas after the last element of an array or object

+`-fix` also formats and indents the resulting source with two spaces, and overwrites the original source file. `-fix` defaults to true, so you will have to explicitly say -fix=false to not fix potentila source errors.

 ### `-package=pkgname`
 By default, the generated code is in the main package or the value of the `$GOPACAKGE` environment variable (which is set by `go generate`).
 Setting this flag will override the default name.